-The hydration is 56.2%, which is really low.
+The hydration is 56.2%, which is low.
 Expect to be kneading this dough for a while to get all the flour incorporated.
-You don’t really need to do anything else special for gluten development.
-It will develop during bulk.
+You don’t need to do anything else special for gluten development.
+It will develop during bulk fermentation.

-The salt content is 2.3% which helps the outside become super crispy and also give it as sort of cracker-like feel to it.
+The salt content is 2.3% which helps the outside become super crispy and also gives it a sort of cracker-like feel to it.

 |70g||starter (100% hydration)||20.3%|